KizzaThorley/gamereview-project-frontend/README.md

 ---

-## Wins
-The Wins section is your opportunity to highlight the aspects of your project you are most proud of.
-Discuss interesting problem solving you did, strong sections of code, collaboration with other team members, and visual design of the project.

-**Insert your Wins here:**

----

 ## Key Learnings/Takeaways
 This section helps to differentiate each of you from your classmates and team members.
 Discuss what you learned from each project and how it has shaped you as an engineer.
 Include technologies/tools you feel more confident with and engineering processes you became more comfortable with.

 **Insert your Key Learnings/Takeaways here:**

----

-## Bugs
-If you have any bugs in your project, it’s important that you flag them in your ReadMe.
-Explain what the bugs are.
-If you have no bugs, you can leave this section blank.

-**Insert your Bugs here:**

 ---
 ## Future Improvements
 Detail any ideas you have on what you would do if you had more time, as well as how you might improve the project.